 With so many diverse roles in the sector, there are no hard and fast rules when it comes to subject choices.

-Depending on where you want to go, it’s likely that computing, maths and science subjects will be useful.
+Depending on where you want to go, it’s likely that computer science, maths and science subjects will be useful.
 Many degree courses will require Highers in maths and one science.

 For web or games design, more artistic subjects might be required.
 Employers may also look for subjects that show you have good communication skills such as administration and English.